 Generally, touching leads to rubbing and rubbing leads to puffiness, so if you are experiencing any of these symptoms, do your best to leave your eyes and eyelids alone until treatment can be obtained.

 If you are experiencing all of these symptoms, or if your puffy eyelids are severe, then you should contact your doctor immediately.

-There are many different at-home methods of treatment you can do before seeking medical attention.
-In fact, in most cases, doctors will try or recommend these same procedures listed below before prescribing you medication.
+There are many different home remedies you can try before seeking medical attention.
+In most cases, doctors will recommend the procedures listed below before prescribing you medication.

 - Cold water